rust-lang/spec/spec/dynamic/layout.md

 [§](r[dynamic.layout.aggregate.struct-base] The fields of a `struct` definition are each layed at offsets that ensure that each field occupies nonoverlapping storage, which, unless modified by the `repr(packed)` attribute (r#[dynamic.layout.aggregate.packed])) is suitably aligned.
 The size of a `struct` definition is at least sufficient to store each field, and the alignment requirement of a `struct` definition, unless modified by the `repr(packed)` attribute, is suitable to align each field.

-[!NOTE]: The offsets of the fields, sizes, and alignment requirements of two different `struct` types, even with the same field types in the same order, may be different.
+[!NOTE]: The offsets of the fields, sizes, and alignment requirements of two different `struct` types, even with the same field types in the same source order, may be different.

 [§](r[dynamic.layout.aggregate.union-base]) The fields of a `union` definition are each layed out at offsets that ensure they occupy storage, which, unless modified by the `repr(packed)` attribute is suitably aligned.
 The size of a `union` definition is at least sufficient to store its largest field, and the alignment requirement of a `union` definition, unless modified by the `repr(packed)` attribute, is suitable to align the field with the strictest alignment requirement.